-Every Turkish pantry includes at least one form of dried chili, and often many.
-Chilies are most used in the cuisines of southeastern Turkey, but vendors also sell strings of them at markets on the Black Sea, where dishes are on the mild side, and in Istanbul—whose cuisine is one of balance, with no one flavor predominating—bowls of chili flakes grace dining tables alongside salt and pepper.
-Plan to purchase three types of dried chili for Turkish cooking: flaked chili (pul biber), powdered chili (kirmizi toz biber), and what Americans call Urfa biber or Urfa pepper, which is sold in Turkey as isot or Urfa biberi.
+Every Turkish pantry includes at least one form of dried chile, and often many.
+Chiles are most used in the cuisines of southeastern Turkey, but vendors also sell strings of them at markets on the Black Sea, where dishes are on the mild side, and in Istanbul—whose cuisine is one of balance, with no one flavor predominating—bowls of chile flakes grace dining tables alongside salt and pepper.
+Plan to purchase three types of dried chile for Turkish cooking: flaked chile (pul biber), powdered chile (kirmizi toz biber), and what Americans call Urfa biber or Urfa pepper, which is sold in Turkey as isot or Urfa biberi.

 Similar rules apply when purchasing powdered dried chili—in Turkey, kirmizi toz biber sold in bulk is labeled less often by origin than by heat level (aci for hot, tatli for mild or sweet); most Turkish cooks stock both.
 Knead the chili into kofte, add it to five- and seven-spice mixes, and sauté it with onions and garlic to add flavor and color to sauces.
 Ground cayenne and Spanish or Hungarian sweet and hot (but not smoked) paprikas are fine substitutes.